vemonet/EmojiMart/README.md

 make build
 ```

-On Linux, install the previously built `EmojiMart.AppImage` as desktop app:
+On Linux, you can install the previously built `EmojiMart.AppImage` as desktop app:

 ```bash
 make desktop-local